-Whether as a buy to let landlord or an owner occupier, Cricklewood in North London is fast becoming one of the area’s most sought after locations for owning a property.
+Whether as a buy to let landlord or an owner occupier, Cricklewood in North London is fast becoming one of the best place to buy a property.
 From great transport links and new schools, to being in the midst of one of London’s largest regeneration programmes, Cricklewood offers a host of benefits for families and young professionals, covering both lifestyle and financial.

-Here are some of our favourite reasons why Cricklewood is a fantastic area to be investing in property…
+Here are some of our favourite reasons why Cricklewood is the best place to buy property…

 It’s in the midst of one of the largest regeneration programmes in London

 Making the headlines at the moment is the huge regeneration happening in the Cricklewood and Brent area.
 The £7bn investment programme covers 151 hectares and includes creating a sustainable town centre covering both residential and commercial.
 Key areas include:

 - A modernised and extended shopping centre which will include 200 retail and leisure brands, 600 homes, two parks, a hotel, a new cinema complex, a community centre plus new car parks

 - The creation of a new town.
 This will include: